German Cheesecake Recipe

 & Homemade Quark Recipe

 Learn how to make cheesecake, just like it's made in Germany.
 A traditional recipe that's really easy to make?
 YES!
 Tastes just like you've had in Germany ... with a few little changes to make it easier!
 This recipe uses Quark ... and if you can't buy it, then check out below and make it yourself at home.
+(I use my Dash Greek Yogurt maker to make Quark!)
 The changes?

 Well, instead of making a "Knetteig" crust, I used crushed German Butterkekse (when available), 'cause it's easy and, I think, tastes great!